UNSW Appeal, Suspension, and Termination Guides

 Academic Risk levels are not yet the same as suspension

-The public guidance distinguishes between Good, several Academic Risk levels, Provisional Suspension, Suspension, and later Exclusion-related outcomes.
+The public guidance distinguishes between Good, Academic Risk Levels 1 to 4, Provisional Suspension, Suspension, and later exclusion-related outcomes.
 If the student is still in the risk stages, advisor engagement and future enrolment conditions may matter before a final suspension outcome is reached.

 Suspension is framed as a break from study, not just an administrative label